bmaeser/iptables-boilerplate/readme.md

 Feel free to read the firewall-script itself and comment/uncomment what you like or dislike.

+#### firewall.conf
+Main firewall configfile.
+All settings are on sane defaults, you really should know what you do if you change them.

 #### services.conf
 This file is used to open ports for services like ssh or http(s) in your firewall.